arkar76011-cmd/jav-finder-bot/README.md

    python javfinder.py

 ## 💬 How to Use
-1. Send `/start` to the bot on Telegram[cite: 1].
+1. Send `/start` to the bot on Telegram
-2. Type an actor's name or code/ID[cite: 1].
+2. Type an actor's name or code/ID
-3. Bot replies with the first 5 results and an Inline Button[cite: 1].
+3. Bot replies with the first 5 results and an Inline Button
-4. Reply with `Y` to load 5 more, or `N` to cancel the session[cite: 1].
+4. Reply with `Y` to load 5 more, or `N` to cancel the session